Everything You Need to Know About Buying your Business or Selling your Business is Right Here:

 Have a look at our articles below where we discuss everything you need to know about buying or selling a business.

-Closing documents include the key documents central to closing a business—the statutory declaration; non-competition and non-solicitation agreements; minute book closing documents, certificate of incumbency, bring-down certificate of representations and warranties, and a post-closing consultation agreement.
+Closing documents include the key documents central to closing the business transaction — Examples includes: ; non-competition and non-solicitation agreements; minute book closing documents, certificate of incumbency, bring-down certificate of representations and warranties, and a post-closing consultation agreement.

 Protecting Your Interests

 Thank you for visiting our page on everything you need to know about buying or selling a business.
 We hope that you found the articles above helpful.
 There is a lot to know to ensure that your purchase or sales agreement leads to a firm closing that you can feel secure about.
-Contact a lawyer at Kalfa Law today to provide you with the assistance you need to help with the process of drafting, negotiating, and closing an agreement for your business’s purchase or sale transaction.
+Contact a lawyer at Kalfa Law today to provide you with the assistance and guidance you need to help with the process of closing the transaction.

 You work hard for your money.
 We work hard for you to keep it™.